 Input Token

-A token sent to the AI — everything that appears in the prompt: system prompt, user message, chat history.
+Token sent to the AI — everything in the prompt: system prompt, user message, chat history.

 Max Output

-Maximum number of tokens the model can produce in a single response.
-It is lower than the context window.
+Maximum number of tokens the model can generate in a single response.
+Must be less than the Context Window.

 Output Token

-A token generated by the AI in its response.
-Typically 4–5x more expensive than input.
+Token generated by the AI in its response.
+Typically 4–5 times more expensive than the input.

 Overhead Tokens

-Invisible control tokens that every message in a chat request receives — typically 3 per message plus 3 for the overall request.
+Invisible control tokens that every message in a chat request receives—typically 3 per message plus 3 for the entire request.

 Prompt Caching

-Mechanism by which providers temporarily store recurring prompt parts (typically system prompts) and bill them at the cached price on the next request.
+A mechanism that allows providers to cache recurring prompt components (typically system prompts) and bill them at the cached price for the next request.

 The instruction at the beginning of an AI request that defines the model’s behavior (persona, response style, constraints).
-It is sent again with every request in a conversation.
+Is sent again with every request in a conversation.

 Token